Bitcoin explained simply: everything you need to know

 Cryptocurrencies basically have no value and they don’t produce anything.
 What you hope is that somebody else comes along and pays you more money for it later on, but then that person’s got the problem.
 In terms of value: zero.

 We’ll put him down as a maybe, then.

 There are many people who will sit up and take notice whenever Warren Buffett has something to say.
 But some crypto fans have suggested that it isn’t worth taking the 91-year-old’s advice because he’s also known for not using a smartphone or email.
-Ultimately, the 2020s are going to be crucial for Bitcoin.
+Ultimately, the 2020s are going to be crucial for bitcoin.

-While there are foes and fans of Bitcoin, both sides agree that its extremely high volatility makes it a risky bet and an investment only suitable for high-risk appetites.
+While there are foes and fans of bitcoin, both sides agree that its extremely high volatility makes it a risky bet and an investment only suitable for high-risk appetites.
 The coin’s price tag is also very susceptible to what influential people think of it.
 If Elon Musk says it’s great, the price goes up.
 If Bill Gates says it’s not, it goes down.

 Bitcoin is not like equities.
 With Apple stock, for example, its valuation is based on earnings, growth potential – its fundamentals.
 With bitcoin, however, its value is largely based on the demand-supply ratio.
 If people want it, it goes up.
 If people cease to want it, it goes down.

 While some analysts see bitcoin reaching ever-increasing heights as it becomes the new digital gold, others see it as a mania that will fall away to nothing.